Feature: #109110 - Introduce scheduler task priority

 lower-priority task has been waiting.

-The priority field is exposed as a select field in the Timing tab of the task editing form for all registered task types.
+The priority field is exposed as a select field in the Timing tab of the task editing form in all registered task types.
 The priority of each task is also visible in the scheduler backend module list view.

 Extending priority levels